rfc1459/libureg/README.rst

 CMake.

 The library has been tested on MacOSX 10.6 and FreeBSD 8.0, but should work on any modern POSIX-compliant operating system.
-Maybe it could made work under MinGW or Cygwin.
+Maybe it could work under MinGW or Cygwin, but you're pretty much on your own (sorry, I don't own a Win32 system).

 Installation
 ------------